autoscalerhq/Autoscaler/README.md

 <h1 align="center"> 🚀 Open-Source Autoscaling for Every System 🚀</h1>

 ## Why Autoscaler? ✨
-Autoscaler is a powerful open-source autoscaling solution that empowers your systems with dynamic scaling capabilities.
+Autoscaler is a powerful open-source autoscaling solution that reliably scales and right-sizes your applications with dynamic scaling capabilities.
-With Autoscaler, you can make your application specific actions trigger scaling events, ensuring your system's performance is always optimized.
+With Autoscaler, you can specify as complex scaling events as you need, ensuring your system's performance is always optimize.
+Keep your engineers and product teams aligned by providing clear insights into how your application is scaling by enabling informed decision-making and better collaboration.
 Whether you're running a small application or a large-scale platform, AutoScaler has got you covered! 📈

 ## Features 🎉
-🔌 **Ingestion Integrations**: AutoScaler seamlessly integrates with various data sources and monitoring systems, making it easy to manage your system's performance.

 ## Planned Features 🔧
+🔌 **Ingestion Integrations**: Autoscaler seamlessly integrates with various data sources and monitoring systems, making it easy to manage your system's performance.

 ⚙️ **Configurable Scaling Algorithms**: Tailor the scaling algorithms to suit your specific application's needs and optimize resource utilization.

 🔍 **Monitoring**: Monitor your system's metrics in real-time, ensuring you're always aware of its performance.